zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

        #### API Security

+      To configure security.

+      **Follow these steps:**

-      To configure security, set up a key store with the service certificate.
+      1. set up a key store with the service certificate.

       All API services are required to provide a TLS certificate trusted by API ML in order to register with it.